 URPS (Usability, Reliability, Performance, and Supportability) from FURPS (Functionality, Usability, Reliability, Performance, and Supportability) quality attributes that are widely used in the IT industry to measure the quality of a software developer, are all covered in non-functional requirements.
 Besides, there are other quality attributes also (details in the next section).

 Wikipedia calls the non-functional requirement as ‘ilities’ sometimes, due to the presence of various quality attributes like portability and stability.

-Types Of Non-functional Requirements
+Types of Non-functional Requirements

-Non-functional requirements consist of below subtypes (non-exhaustive):
+Non-functional requirements consist of the below subtypes (non-exhaustive):

 A performance attribute type of non-functional requirement measures system performance.
 Example: In the ADAS surround view system, “rear camera view should be displayed within 2 seconds of starting the Car ignition”.

 Another example of performance could be from an infotainment systems Navigation system.
 “When a user goes to Navigation screen and enters the destination, the route should be calculated within “X” seconds”.
 One more example from the web application login page.
 “Time it takes for the user profile page to load after login.”